 Stark State College Reach Out:

 Stark State’s Reach Out app provides quick access to guidance for supporting a friend in need, suicide prevention, or coping with mental health challenges.
 It also supplies information about resources, referrals, and counseling services offered on the campus and in the community, including crisis hotline numbers.
-The Reach Out app is designed for students, parents, friends of students, faculty, and staff of Stark State College, located in North Canton, Stark County, Ohio.
+The Reach Out app is designed for students, parents, friends of students, faculty, and staff of Stark State College.
 The Reach Out app better prepares people to help a friend, loved one or themselves.